martin-eden/tekui_ds3231/doc_parts/details.md

     Problem is that that pin value will remain at LOW forever, till "occurred" flag will be cleared programmatically.

-    And to do it programmatically you need two SPI wires: SCL, SDA.
+    And to do it programmatically you need two I2C wires: SCL, SDA.
     Which defeats whole purpose of alarm pin as now your overseer device can not only clear "occurred" flag but read time, implement custom logic and manage output pin himself.